xavdid/potent/README.md

 ]
 ```

-Using the schema will help with autocomplete and flag any potential errors.
+Specifying the schema will help with autocomplete and flag potential errors.

 ## Directives

-Each of the directives below describes a single operation with well-defined arguments.
+Each of the directives below describes a single operation with well-defined (and validated) arguments.
 If you need more flexibility, check out the [raw command](#rawcommand) directive.

 <!-- BEGIN:DIRECTIVES -->